Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

-We understand that keeping up with immigration policies can be challenging, and our advisers are dedicated to providing you with the most accurate and current information on our website.
+We understand that keeping up with immigration policies can be challenging.
+Our advisers are dedicated to providing you with the most accurate and current information on our website.
 However, it's important to keep in mind that changes in policies can happen unexpectedly, and our advisers have no control over them.
 We want to remind you that it's ultimately your responsibility to ensure that you comply with immigration requirements and verify that any previous advice or information is still valid before taking any action.
 Please know that we are here to support you through this process.

 This means qualifications below a PhD, such as a Master's qualification, will not be able to bring dependants with them during their studies on a Student Visa.
-It is important to note that dependents already residing within the UK will be allowed to extend their stay.
+It is important to note that dependants already residing within the UK will be allowed to extend their stay.

 Do I need a visa to study at the RCA?